sudhakar-r08/weather_app/README.md

 ![Screenshot_20220223-003711_Weatherapp](https://user-images.githubusercontent.com/17586972/155201825-b59afa41-5f0a-43f1-a4cc-8a6bcca1d737.jpg)
 ![Screenshot_20220223-003702_Weatherapp](https://user-images.githubusercontent.com/17586972/155201843-cd7abc23-cbbc-4a66-a516-ba234fdbbd70.jpg)

 WeatherApp is a useful app for everyone who concerned about the weather every day.
-OpenWeather has a simple and elegant UI.
+WeatherApp has a simple and elegant UI.

 WeatherApp app has the following features:
 - It is free.